Steve McNair: Personal life

 McNair was married to Mechelle McNair from June 21, 1997, until his death.
-He split his time between a farm in Mississippi and Nashville, Tennessee.

-McNair had two sons by Mechelle: Tyler and Trenton; and two sons – Steve LaTreal McNair Jr. and Steven O'Brian McNair – by two other women before they married.
+McNair split his time between a farm in Mississippi and Nashville, Tennessee.
+McNair had two sons with Mechelle: Tyler and Trenton; and two sons – Stephen Jr. and Steven O'Brian – with two other women before he and Mechelle married.

 McNair earned the nickname "Air McNair" in high school.
 He opened his own restaurant in Nashville, which he named Gridiron9.

-His cousin is NFL linebacker Demario Davis.
+McNair is a cousin of NFL linebacker Demario Davis.